Quantum Invariants of Links and 3-Manifolds with Boundary defined via Virtual Links: Comments from a TQFT viewpoint

 Note that in the case of our invariant of framed links in $F \times I,$ the value of $Z(M)$ is invariant under diffeomorphisms of $F \times I.$ This is an important property for our invariant that does not appear in the usual framework for $WRT$ invariants.\\

-Our quantum invariants are defined for not only 3-manifolds $M$, but for 3-manifolds $M$ with boundary with fixed loops in $\partial M$.
+As stated in Remark \ref{noteTQFT}, surface link quantum invariants are defined for not only closed 3-manifolds, but for 3-manifolds $M$ with boundary $F\amalg F$ with fixed handle decomposition in $\partial M=F\amalg F$.
+The condition on the boundary may change our invariants.
 It is natural from a TQFT viewpoint.
 In TQFT, quantum invariants of compact manifolds $M$ with boundary should not be a value, or a $1\x 1$ matrix, and should be a linear map, or a matrix, from a vector space associated with the boundary of $M$ to that.
-It is, at this time, an open question for us to see how our invariant, defined by surgery methods, can be formulated in the TQFT framework. \\
+Connected with a TQFT viewpoint, we could say that the surface link quantum invaraints have the following property: Taking a different diffeormorphism map $\phi$ introduced when we define the set $\mathcal Y$, surface link quantum invariants could change. \\